Poor reviews can sometimes be difficult to swallow. Here are some things to think about when getting a poor review:

 As the reviewed vendor, you can also:

 - Respond to reviews to offer your perspective.
-To do so, click 'Respond' under the review in question.
+To do so, click 'Reply' under the review in question.
+Your reply will appear with this review on your public storefront.

 - Contact former clients and invite them to write more recent reviews of your business.